 A romance editor belongs to a specialized lot of skilled wordsmiths.
-We are ever hopeful — no matter how many romance novels we’ve read or edited, it’s rare that we become jaded or cynical.
-At least, we shouldn’t.
 Like most readers, we appreciate a good love story and fall in love over and over again with multiple characters.
+But unlike readers, we actually work in the background of the book, helping authors wordsmith compelling and swoon-worthy narratives that linger through time and build a following.

 What qualities should a romance editor have?